-English Advanced Indicative Hours Common module - Reading to Write: Transition to Senior English 40 Year 11 Course (120 hours) Module A: Narratives that Shape our World 40 Module B: Close Study of Literature 40 There are no prescribed texts for Year 11.
-Text Requirements Students must explore a range of types of texts drawn from prose fiction, drama, poetry, nonfiction, film, media and digital texts.
-The Year 11 Course requires students to support the study of texts with their own wide reading.
+English Advanced Indicative Hours Common module - Reading to Write: Transition to English Advanced 40 Year 11 Course (120 hours) Module A: Narratives that Shape our World 40 Module B: Close Study of Literature 40 There are no prescribed texts for Year 11.
+Text Requirements Across Stage 6, the selection of texts must gi texts that re widely regarded as qualities a range of Australian texts a range of texts authored by Aborigin Islander Peoples al and/or Torres Strait a range of types of texts inclusive of pronfiction, film, media and digital text.
+14.6 texts with a range of social, cultural and gender perspectives integrated modes of reading, writing, listening, speaking, viewing and representing, where appropriate